kodecocodes/i10t/user-notifications/user-notifications.markdown

 Now that you have permission from the user, it's time to take this new framework for a spin and schedule some notifications!

-Open **ConfigurationViewController.swift** and take a look at how the project uses `scheduleRandomNotification(inSeconds:completion:)`.
-Pressing the **Cuddle me now!** button triggers `handleCuddleMeNow(_:)`and passes a delay of 5 seconds to `scheduleRandomNotification(inSeconds:completion:)`.
+Open **ConfigurationViewController.swift** and review the following code:

+  * Pressing the **Cuddle me now!** button triggers `handleCuddleMeNow(_:)`, which passes a delay of 5 seconds to `scheduleRandomNotification(inSeconds:completion:)`.

-The **Schedule** button triggers `scheduleRandomNotifications(number:completion:)` and calls `scheduleRandomNotification(inSeconds:completion:)` with various delays to space out repeat notifications over an hour.
+  * The **Schedule** button triggers `scheduleRandomNotifications(number:completion:)`, which calls `scheduleRandomNotification(inSeconds:completion:)` with various delays to space out repeat notifications over an hour.

-Right now `scheduleRandomNotification(inSeconds:completion:)` obtains the URL of a random image in the bundle and prints it to the console, but it doesn't yet schedule a notification.
+  * Right now `scheduleRandomNotification(inSeconds:completion:)` obtains the URL of a random image in the bundle and prints it to the console, but it doesn't yet schedule a notification.
 That's your first task.

 To create a local notification, you need to provide some content and a trigger condition.